 Losing a pet is one of the saddest experiences you can go through.
 No matter how young or old we are, losing a beloved dog that has been with you through thick and thin is a painful experience.
 It is even harder knowing that you will ultimately have to decide when to euthanize your dog.

-Whether it is modifying your home to make their lives easier, giving soothing medication for particular ailments, or providing canine hospice care in their final days, we can be there to give our dogs the send-off they deserve.
+Whether it is modifying your home to make their lives easier, giving soothing medication for particular ailments, or providing canine hospice care in their final days, we can give our dogs the send-off they deserve.

 Here are a few tips for a smoother transition before euthanizing your dog.

 Comfort your dog as he ages

 On average, dogs live between 9 and 13 years of age, depending on their breed and lifestyle.
 You will need to make changes when your pup gets close to this age.
 Take steps to provide quality senior pet care to help keep your dog healthy for as long as possible.
 Doing so will keep your dog happy during their elder years and help them feel more at peace.

 As canines age, they tend to gain more weight as their activity levels diminish.
 This weight gain can hurt their weakened bodies and shorten their lives.

 At the same time, you can add supplements to their diets, including fish oil, or add a product like Ultra Oil, a blend of omega-3, 7, and 9 fatty acids from hemp oil, flaxseed oil, and fish oil from sardines and anchovies.
 Veterinarians believe adding fish oil reduces blood pressure and inflammation from arthritis.

 The older your dog gets, the more frequently you should visit your veterinarian.
 Vets can offer guidance on caring for your pooch and performing health screenings that can detect disease.

 You’ll also want to maintain good oral health, as pain and discomfort in the mouth can be agony for an older dog.
 Keep up the habit of brushing their teeth regularly.